 Global Health Track (Longitudinal 3 Year Curriculum):

 The Department of Family & Community Medicine offers a Global Health track, a focus-area curriculum for residents interested in learning about the social determinants of health and care of vulnerable populations at home and abroad.
-The emphasis is on experiential learning about sustainable change through community engagement and incorporates an Ecuador field experience with Shoulder-to-Shoulder Global, as well as to Zimba Hospital in Zambia, Africa.
+The emphasis is on experiential learning about sustainable change through community engagement.
+Global Health Track residents will complete a minimum of 8 weeks of global health clinical electives (domestic and/or international)..
 This track is open to incoming PGY-1 residents.